RomaBureacov/D2ExoticWeaponRandomizer/README.md

 A simple command-line program for randomizing which exotic weapon to use.

 # Use
 Under **Program**, download *WeaponsList.csv* and *D2WeaponRandomizer.exe*.
-The file *D2WeaponRandomizer.cpp* is the source code, if you wish to review it, modify it, or compile it yourself.
+The file *D2WeaponRandomizer.cpp* is the source code—should you wish to review it, modify it, or compile it yourself.

 Download both required files, the *.exe* and *.csv*, into the same location, and then run the executable.